FreeCaribou/DrawerLink/README.md

 - npm i && npm run build - to launch the frontend part

+- php artisan app:create-user - to create a new user, the only way to add it

 ## Some command

 php artisan db:show - see the db stade